AG-Bottanelli/distance-to-edge/README.md

 # distance-to-edge

 Custom Python code used to quantify the distance between different Golgi-localized proteins.
-The input data for which this script was build consists on a .xlsx file that contains the line profile data of two-color images, obtained with ImageJ.
+The input data for which this script was built consists on a .xlsx file that contains the line profile data of two-color images, obtained with ImageJ.
 For a proper run of the programme, the columns have to be distributed as:

 MAX-TO-EDGE